Princedeep/SpringBootWebApp/README.md

 # Customer Portal

 Customer Portal is a web application built to maintain records of different customers in Database.
 The application is divided into different layers to handle different tasks and to maintain code modularity.
 This application is developed using Spring boot framework in Java.
-The webpages are created using HTML and CSS.
 Here are different layes of project:

 Controller:
 ---------------